dherzog02/gcd-project/CodeBook.md

 ---
 title:"CodeBook"
 author:"dherzog02"
 date:"June 20,2015"
 output:html_document
 ---

 #Description

 ##Summary

-This script creates two variables in the global environment called filtData and tidyData.
+This script creates two data sets in the global environment called filtData and tidyData.
 The data set "tidyData.txt" is the output from the final step in the "run_analysis.R" script.
 The specific steps taken in the script are outlined in the [README.md](README.md) file.
 After running the script the "tidyData.txt" file is created with the following line of code:

 write.table(tidyData, row.name = FALSE, file = "tidyData.txt")